-Fed Ex Express and Fed Ex Ground will accept shipments prepared according to instructions in this manual.
+• Fed Ex Express and Fed Ex Ground will accept shipments prepared according to instructions in this manual.
 Fed Ex will not accept any material considered to be in Risk Group 4.
-Please refer to the EHRS Biosafety Manual for the definition of Risk Groups.
+Please refer to the Biosafety in Biomedical and Microbiological Laboratories manual for the definition of Risk Groups.